Newberg Camellia Festival

 The camellia has been part of Newberg’s history decades, and it was adopted in 1949 as the official flower of the city.
 The plant’s elegant flowers and dark green foliage bring beauty to residents’ yards, city building landscapes and even Newberg’s flag.
 Since 2009, the annual Camellia Festival has put the spotlight on the early bloomer with a variety of events that introduce visitors to the stately flower.

-To view the 76th Annual Camellia Show schedule, rules, and general information click here
+Click below for the 78th Annual Camellia Show schedule, rules, and general information.

 Some of the plants and varieties available include: